, , ,

 2- Dramatically improve your seed germination rates

 The seed starting station has light and heat, and you provide moisture using germination trays with lids, adjusting as needed.
-Simply dial in heat and add moisture after planting your seeds, then add light when they sprout while reducing the moisture and heat to grow stronger, more robust seedlings than ever before.
+Dial in heat and add moisture after planting your seeds, then add light when they sprout while reducing the moisture and heat to grow stronger, more robust seedlings than ever before.

-3- Grow salad greens or microgreens indoors year round
+3- Grow salad greens or microgreens indoors year-round

 Another view of the grow rack with seedling trays, heat mats, thermostat, and adjustable lighting.